 - Develop and implement student specific strategies to regulate emotions (match our energy to the context) to increase students' capacity to be available for learning; as well as focus on tools and strategies to promote executive functioning skills, especially in the areas of planning, memory retention, persistence, task initiation, and organization (ongoing staff development focuses). - Continue to grow staff knowledge, skill and confidence in the use of communication and information technology in the classroom environment by having an Educational Technologist on staff and in the classrooms for consultation and staff development.
-Integration of technology in the classroom positively promotes executive functioning skills and literacy for our students, better preparing our students for the community. - Continue to implement a more structured routine of when assessment of the Gr 3, 6, and 9 cohort in reading and math will occur, moving into the second year of evidence gathering through this method for New Heights. - Research and develop a literacy and numeracy program plan, focussing on communication and interaction for our students with ASD.
-Set a plan for teacher training and piloting in 2022-2023, with a plan for full implementation K-12 in 2023-2024. - Evaluate and enhance Option courses using student input and ideas.

-- Continue to offer physical education, outdoor education, health, art, technology, and music as part of our regular programming.
-Reintroduce foods, drama, and work experience as pandemic restrictions allow. - Continue to partner with the New Heights Transition to Adulthood (T2A) program for effective transitioning for our students/alumni to adult life.
+Integration of technology in the classroom positively promotes executive functioning skills and literacy for our students, better preparing our students for the community. - Continue to implement a more structured routine of when assessment of the Gr 3, 6, and 9 cohort in reading and math will occur, moving into the third year of evidence gathering through this method for New Heights. - Using the research and program planning from 2022-2023, begin teacher training and pilot our literacy program plan, focusing on communication and interaction for our students with ASD.
+Continue with a plan for full implementation K-12 in 2023-2024. - Continue to offer physical education, health, art, technology, and music as part of our regular programming.
+Continue to offer foods, drama, CTS, and work experience as high school option courses. - Continue to partner with the New Heights Transition to Adulthood (T2A) program for effective transitioning for our students/alumni to adult life.